sysfce2/godot-docs/classes/class_node.rst

 During processing in a sub-thread, accessing most functions in nodes outside the thread group is forbidden (and it will result in an error in debug mode).
 Use :ref:`Object.call_deferred<class_Object_method_call_deferred>`, :ref:`call_thread_safe<class_Node_method_call_thread_safe>`, :ref:`call_deferred_thread_group<class_Node_method_call_deferred_thread_group>` and the likes in order to communicate from the thread groups to the main thread (or to other thread groups).

-To better understand process thread groups, the idea is that any node set to any other value than :ref:`PROCESS_THREAD_GROUP_INHERIT<class_Node_constant_PROCESS_THREAD_GROUP_INHERIT>` will include any children (and grandchildren) nodes set to inherit into its process thread group. this means that the processing of all the nodes in the group will happen together, at the same time as the node including them.
+To better understand process thread groups, the idea is that any node set to any other value than :ref:`PROCESS_THREAD_GROUP_INHERIT<class_Node_constant_PROCESS_THREAD_GROUP_INHERIT>` will include any child (and grandchild) nodes set to inherit into its process thread group.
+This means that the processing of all the nodes in the group will happen together, at the same time as the node including them.

 .. rst-class:: classref-item-separator